yuqitanyq/tp/docs/DeveloperGuide.md

     * 1a1.
 LibTask shows an error message.

   Use case resumes from step 1.

 * 1b.
 The details are not provided or are invalid.

     * 1b1.
 LibTask shows an error message.

   Use case resume from step 1.

+* 1c.
+The index is valid but no details are provided

+  * 1c1.
+LibTask shows an error message.

+  Use case resumes from step 1.

 ### UC04: Find a patron on LibTask